Broccoli was named after the Italian word “Broccolo”, that means cabbage sprout.

 It came to the USA in the colonial times but became first popular in the 1920s.

 Broccoli have since the 6th century BC.
-Though careful breeding, been developed in to the vegetable we know today.
+Through careful breeding, been developed into the vegetable we know today.

 Broccoli comes in many colors.
 Ranging from purplish-green and dark green all the way deep sage.

 Broccoli has almost the double amount of C vitamins as Florida Oranges.
 And that is only one of the good benefits of Broccoli.